-- 2.1 The council previously adopted the Corporate Delivery Plan 2019 2020 and a revised Corporate Delivery Plan was due to be developed after the May 2020 Elections.
-However, as a result of the Covid-19 pandemic and the delayed local elections the council developed and adopted the 'Recover, Reset and Renew Strategy' for 2020 2021. - 2.2 The Covid-19 pandemic has had a major impact on our district's economy and communities and within the work delivered under the Recover, Reset and Renew Strategy we have been taking stock of the impact of the pandemic, focusing on recovery and renewal and identifying opportunities to join up processes and engage with our communities and key partners.
-From this we have reviewed and developed our priorities and projects and integrated the Recover, Reset and Renew strategy and other recovery activities into the new Council Plan. - 2.3 When the Council Plan is adopted, the Recovery, Reset and Renew Strategy will be considered as subsumed into the Council Plan which becomes the overarching set of strategic priorities for the Council.
+- 1.1 The council previously adopted the Corporate Delivery Plan 2019 2020 and a revised Corporate Delivery Plan was due to be developed after the May 2020 Elections.
+However, as a result of the Covid-19 pandemic and the delayed local elections the council developed and adopted the 'Recover, Reset and Renew Strategy' for 2020 2021. - 1.2 The Covid-19 pandemic has had a major impact on our district's economy and communities and within the work delivered under the Recover, Reset and Renew Strategy we have been taking stock of the impact of the pandemic, focusing on recovery and renewal and identifying opportunities to join up processes and engage with our communities and key partners.
+From this we have reviewed and developed our priorities and projects and integrated the Recover, Reset and Renew strategy and other recovery activities into the new Council Plan.